zoevernon/Personal-website/_posts/2020-08-25-nba-wnba-comparision.md

 Using data from [stats.nba.com](stats.nba.com) and [stats.wnba.com](stats.wnba.com), we see in the figure below that every WNBA team in the 2020 season took more midrange shots (5 - 19 feet) than the average NBA team in the 2019-20 season.
 The New York Liberty took by far the least in the mid range while the Las Vegas Aces, with A'ja Wilson and their interior dominance, took over 0.4 shots per possession from these distances.
 In the NBA, San Antonio is the only team that took more than 0.3 shots per possession of their shots from 5 - 19 feet, and the Houston Rockets took only 0.15.

 ![Midrange distributions](/figures/midrange_dist.png)
-Note, an interactive version of this plot where you can see where all teams fall on the distribution is in the Shinny app.
+Note, an interactive version of this plot that allows the user to see where all teams fall on the distribution is in the Shinny app.
 For purposes of formatting, I made a static version for this post.

  <!---<iframe width="800" height="500" frameborder="0" scrolling="no" src="//plotly.com/~zo3v3rnon/1.embed"></iframe>--->